-If you’re a regular at Ella, you’ll already know that we aim to be an environmentally friendly solan and work hard to be as sustainable as we can.
+If you’re a regular at Ella, you’ll already know that we aim to be an environmentally friendly salon and work hard to be as sustainable as we can.

-Here’s what Raechel had to say about the salon and her recommendations for future improvements.
+Here’s what the Accreditation process had to say about the salon and recommendations for future improvements…

 Being a Sustainable Salon

 Overall, Ella has already taken some fantastic steps to reduce the footprint of their activities.
 Ella is already leaps and bounds ahead of other similar businesses in the local area and in the wider national industry context.